fabianlischka/InfoSec101/p1-InfoSec101.md

 ### Advanced Steps: Secure Email

-- GPG allows secure sending of email including attachments
+- GPG allows secure sending of email including attachments *( GPG?
+You must define before you talk about it :)  )*
 - However, meta data is NOT encrypted/protected
     - sender, recipient
     - subject line